akuhara/MC3deconv/README.md

 ## Output

-In current version, five output files are created after running the program.
+In the current version (ver.
+0.0), five output files are created after running the program.
 ### dim.ppd (ascii format)
 This file contains marginal probability function of the number of pulses.
 The format is <1st column: # of pulses> <2nd column: probability>.
 ### Gr.ppd / Gz.ppd (ascii forat)